pmiguelpinto90/ShiftDisplay/README.md

   `sectionSizes`: array of ints initialized with the quantities of digits for each section.

   `latchPin`, `clockPin`, `dataPin`: number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
-  if not defined, the default pins are 6 for latch, 7 for clock, and 5 for data.
+  if not specified, the default pins are 6 for latch, 7 for clock, and 5 for data.

 ### Functions